cogment/cogment-doc/docs/reference/python.md

 The trial [parameters](./parameters.md) can come from the Controller `start_trial` command, from the default parameters provided to the Orchestrator on startup, or from the pre-trial hooks (themselves provided to the Orchestrator on startup).

-The parameters are mostly indepedent of the spec file (cogment.yaml), except that the active actors listed in the parameters must have their actor class match an actor class defined in the spec file.
+The parameters are mostly independent of the spec file (cogment.yaml), except that the active actors listed in the parameters must have their actor class match an actor class defined in the spec file.

 Below, when we refer to the trial parameters, we mean the final parameters after any pre-trial hooks.